jnozzi/cocoadev.com/markdown/FindingSubnet.md

 Hey,

-As an aside to my post for General/MachineSpecificInformation, I need to find the subnet for a computer system.
-I am almost completely lost on the General/IOKit, so if I have to use the General/IOKit, I will REALLY need some sample code.
+As an aside to my post for MachineSpecificInformation, I need to find the subnet for a computer system.
+I am almost completely lost on the IOKit, so if I have to use the IOKit, I will REALLY need some sample code.
 Can anyone help with this?

-General/ChrisGiddings
+ChrisGiddings

 President, Ripple